 9. Update & optimize with AI

-Launching an updated career site is just one “battle” in the ongoing war for talent, says Prudente.
-It’s important to keep your site fresh with a modern CMS that allows you to consistently and easily add new dynamic content — and most importantly, improve hyper-personalized experiences.
+Launching an updated career site is just one strategy (though it's an important one) in the ongoing war for talent.
+It’s also important to keep your site fresh with a modern CMS that allows you to consistently and easily add new dynamic content — and most importantly, improve hyper-personalized experiences.

 10. Lead with humanity

 The options for improving a career site can leave you wondering where to start.
 Our advice?
 Focus on humanity as your guide and make decisions based on what’s best for your people — candidates, employees, recruiters, and managers.